Frequently Asked Questions

 Do you ship internationally (to Non-US addresses?)

 Yes, we ship internationally.
-As of 1/21/24, we’ve added international address support to the website so non-US users should now be able to check out directly on the website.
-We have moved to a flat-rate international shipping charge of $60 for one unit and $90 for two units ($30 base order charge plus $30 per model).
+International address support is available so that non-US users are able to ‘check out’ directly on the website.
+We have a flat-rate international shipping charge of $60 for one unit and $90 for two units ($30 base order charge plus $30 per model).

 What about International AC Line Voltages?